Epidemiology of childhood obesity: United States

-Childhood obesity in the United States, has been a serious problem among children and adolescents, and can cause serious health problems among our youth.
+Childhood obesity in the United States, has been a serious problem among children and adolescents, and can cause serious health problems among youth.
 According to the CDC, as of 2015–2016, in the United States, 18.5% of children and adolescents have obesity, which affects approximately 13.7 million children and adolescents.
 It affects children of all ages and some ethnic groups more than others, 25.8% Hispanics, 22.0% non-Hispanic blacks, 14.1% non-Hispanic white children are affected by obesity.
 Prevalence has remained high over the past three decades across most age, sex, racial/ethnic, and socioeconomic groups, and represents a three-fold increase from one generation ago and is expected to continue rising.

 Prevalence of pediatric obesity also varies with state.
 The highest rates of childhood obesity are found in the southeastern states of which Mississippi was found to have the highest rate of overweight/obese children, 44.5%/21.9% respectively.
 The western states were found to have the lowest prevalence, such as Utah (23.1%) and Oregon (9.6%).

 From 2003 to 2007, there was a twofold increase in states reporting prevalence of pediatric obesity greater than or equal to 18%.7 Oregon was the only state showing decline from 2003 to 2007 (decline by 32%), and using children in Oregon as a reference group, obesity in children in Illinois, Tennessee, Kentucky, West Virginia, Georgia, and Kansas has doubled.

 The likelihood of obesity in children was found to increase significantly with decreasing levels of household income, lower neighborhood access to parks or sidewalks, increased television viewing time, and increased recreational computer time.
 Black and Hispanic children are more likely to be obese compared to white (Blacks OR=1.71 and Hispanics=1.76).